CodeYourFuture/curriculum/content/blocks/spaced-repetition/index.md

 Do this now.
 Then move forward to working through as many of these questions as you can.
 (You may not complete them all, and that is ok.)

-_Write down your answers first_ and then update them after looking in the details, if it's useful to do so.
+_Write down your answers first_ and then update them after looking at the sample answers, if it's useful to do so.
 Use all available tools to help you answer, and remember:

 > the point _is not_ to complete the exercises
 > the point is for you to secure your own understanding